socialray/makahiki-ktuh/doc/challenge-design-teams-settings.rst

 .. note:: Configuration of teams is **required**.
 At the very least, you should rename the two teams to fit your challenge.
 You might also need to define more than two teams.

-.. todo:: Way too many teams defined in the default instance.
-Cut them down to say, two.

-.. todo:: Does dasha load the default or the demo instance?
-It should load the default so I can write this documentation correctly.

-.. todo:: I tried to delete a team, and got an uninformative error message.
-Do I have to delete all players associated with a team before deleting it?
-If so, the error should maybe state that.

 Getting to the team settings page
 ---------------------------------